lgmoneda/lgmoneda.github.io/_posts/2023-01-25-relevance-revolution-knowledge-work.md

 Engelbert recognizes speech recognition as a possible transformative technology in this context [^fn7].
 It would contribute to the flexibility of contributing and integrating knowledge.
 Nonetheless, I don't think speech recognition delivered it in the collaborative knowledge-work context.
 It might be great to document knowledge.
 However, alone it does not boost its application, which could only increase the creation-application gap.

-The chances are we will see Large Language Models (e.g., Generative Pre-training, GPT-3) generating this radical change.
+The chances are we will see Large Language Models (LLM, e.g., Generative Pre-training, GPT-3) generating this radical change.
 First, by transforming textual data into knowledge creation in a very flexible way (including what comes from speech recognition).
 Second, manipulating knowledge to increase its application in a way that is not qualitatively complex for humans but quantitative impossible: in thousands of people organizations.
 LLM will tighten the knowledge creation-application gap.

-Still, I don't see [ChatGPT](https://chat.openai.com/) as a central savior system, but a series of specialized tools for knowledge workers who need to collaborate originated from expert knowledge fine-tuned applications of GPT-3.
+Still, I don't see [ChatGPT](https://chat.openai.com/) as a central savior system.
+The examples are mere illustrations.
+I believe in a series of specialized tools for knowledge workers who need to collaborate originated from applications of LLMs fine-tuned with expert knowledge.
 Further, the capability to point sources will be crucial to keep humans in the loop.
 It is a Knowledge Platform.
 We want to reduce the friction of applications to close the creation-application gap.

 The fact academia needs to explicitly build on top of knowledge made an early signal of this kind of system for academic research in the form of [Elicit](https://elicit.org/), an AI Research Assistant, or even the [Explain Paper](https://www.explainpaper.com/).